samoliver3/capstone-STRIP-AI/README.md

 ## The Stakeholder

 The stakeholder is the Mayo Clinic, which is offering cash rewards to the creators of the top five best-scoring entries according to a scoring algorithm.
 The Mayo Clinic is asking for entries to classify images into one of the two major AIS categories for each image in a test set.
 These two major categories include Cardioembolic (CE) strokes and Large Artery Atherosclerosis (LAA) strokes.
+The Mayo Clinic would ultimately work with and provide other incentives (contracts, paid positions, etc) for the individuals or teams with the best scoring entries.

 ## Navigation Instructions